BuriedInTheGround/.nixtmp/README.txt

 - flake: affects flake-related things, main changes are in flake.nix or flake.lock

-- all: affects one or more hosts, one or more users, and possibly the lib
+- all: affects one or more hosts, one or more users, and possibly the lib and/or flake-related things

 - lib: affects one or more functions of the lib
 - <lib_function_name>: affects the specified lib function